Sai-Sumedh/objmanifold-equivariance/README.md

 $ wget http://www.iro.umontreal.ca/~lisa/icml2007data/mnist_rotation_new.zip
 $ unzip mnist_rotation_new.zip
 $ rm mnist_rotation_new.zip
-$ ipython /path/to/gconv_experiments/gconv_experiments/MNIST_ROT/mnist_rot.py -- --datadir=./
+$ ipython /path_to_repo/objmanifold-equivariance/data/MNIST_ROT/mnist_rot.py -- --datadir=./
 ```

-The corresponding models are defined in the models/ folder, with the g-convolution layer in layers/gconvlayer.py (credit to Theodosis, E., Helwani, K. and Ba, D., 2023.
+The corresponding models are defined in the models folder, with the g-convolution layer in layers/gconvlayer.py (credit to Theodosis, E., Helwani, K. and Ba, D., 2023.
 Learning Linear Groups in Neural Networks. arXiv preprint arXiv:2305.18552 for this layer).

 The file make_figures.ipynb generates the figures included in the report.